juliangruber/gh-release-download/README.md

 # gh-release-download

-Download all assets of a GitHub release.
+Download and extract all assets of a GitHub release.

 ![screenshot](screenshot.png)